Self-hosting

 The .env file controls everything.
 Key variables to configure:

-• DATABASE_URL — PostgreSQL connection string (pre-configured in the Compose file)
+• DB_URL — PostgreSQL connection string (pre-configured in the Compose file, used for migrations)

-• SESSION_SECRET — a long random string for session signing
+• UNITAE_SESSION_SECRET — a long random string for signing session cookies (32+ characters)

-• APP_URL — the public URL of your instance
+• UNITAE_BASE_URL — the public URL of your instance, used in emails and redirects

-• SMTP_* — email settings for password resets and notifications
+• RESEND_API_KEY — your Resend API key for password resets and notification emails

 The full list of environment variables with explanations is in the .env.example file at the root of the repository.